theNewDynamic/oregonsadventurecoast.com/content/event/in-a-landscape-classical-music-in-the-wild.md

 {{< spacer 25 >}}

-**_Photography used in this Event Listing are Courtesty of IN A LANDSCAPE and Credited to: Zach Lewis, Cameron Edens, Ed Schmidt, and Joey Hamilton._**
+**_Some photography used in this Event Listing are Courtesty of IN A LANDSCAPE and Credited to: Zach Lewis, Cameron Edens, Ed Schmidt, and Joey Hamilton._**

 {{< spacer 50 >}}